Hyderabad FC's Javier Gurri Lopez: Players are enjoying training | Goal.com

 The club also confirmed that Adil Khan has extended his stay at the club for three more years until 2023

 "Preparations are on for the next season.
 Albert Roca is the new head coach here so the aim is to get to the top four and we will give our best next year.
-We were not able to achieve our goals this year because our performance was not good," he said.
+We were not able to achieve our goals this year because our performance was not good," Khan admitted.